bmax121/APatch/README.md

 ## Development Status

 It is still in the early stages, and many features have not been implemented yet.
-Development is happening sporadically and slowly.

 ## Get Help